ABOUT THE GRADUATE STUDENT RA FELLOW ROLE

 Specifically, CGDS Graduate Student RA Fellows job duties include:

-1. Hosting, scheduling, and planning Core Lab meetings (virtual or in person).
-In 2021-2022, fellows will take turns chairing the core lab meetings.
-Fellows also maintain and circulate agendas in advance of meetings, and minutes following meetings.
+1. Hosting, scheduling, and planning Core Lab meetings (virtual or in person) in collaboration with the Centre leadership.
+In 2023-2024, fellows will take turns chairing the core lab meetings.
+Fellows also maintain and circulate agendas in advance of meetings, and take minutes during meetings.
+In contributing to planning the agenda for Core Lab meetings, the fellows have an important hand in shaping the conversations and focus of the life of the centre.

-2. Assisting in maintaining and growing an external public presence.
-This could include contributing to social media (e.g., through directly posting or co-creating content), administrative tasks such as website and listerv maintenance, attending external events relevant to the centre’s theme, or representing the centre in other ways.
+3. Assisting in maintaining and growing an external public presence.
+This could include contributing to social media (e.g., through directly posting or co-creating content), contributing to website and listserv maintenance, attending external events relevant to the centre’s theme, or representing the centre in other ways.

-3. Maintaining ongoing professional communication and working in collaboration with the Centre Coordinator and Centre Director as part of the core administrative team charged with running the centre.
-Attending virtual or in person administrative team meetings (e.g. monthly) to coordinate priorities and distribute operational tasks.
+4. Maintaining ongoing professional communication and working in collaboration with the Centre Coordinator and Centre Director as part of the core administrative team charged with running the centre.
+Attending virtual or in-person administrative team meetings (e.g. monthly) to coordinate priorities and distribute operational tasks.

 5. Supporting the long-term vision and development of the Centre through a variety of consultations with the Director and members.
-For example, working with the director to organize visioning workshops, revise or craft new text describing the Centre, and generally contributing to envisioning future directions for CGDS.
+For example, working with the centre leadership to organize events, consult on communications describing the Centre, and generally contributing to envisioning future directions for CGDS.

 6. Contributing to the development of a robust concept of global disability studies in the life of the Centre, on the UofT campus, and in the broader academic and activist community, and supporting the overall mission and values of CGDS, including accessibility in academia.